ITzTravelInTime/TINU/README.md

 - We (the project creator and othe people involved with active developmment) do not guarantee support to you, this is only an open source project done in our free time, not a product released by a company!
 - This project is born only for educational and demonstrative purposes, it's not intended to be used for commercial purposes.
 - This is a no-profit project, born only to let people to create macOS install medias in a more simple way and also to let them learn how to create this kind of apps.
+- Changes to the provvided source code are documented using git, so for any info about any changes made please see the commit history here on the repo.

 # Credits:
 - Apple for macos and installer apps and scripts.